kraftvaerk/kraftvaerk.umbraco.blockfilter/README.md

 ## 🏷️ Version support

-Block filter is compatible with Umbraco 16.0 and later versions.
+Block filter is compatible with Umbraco 16.0 and later versions (including v17.0.0-beta).

 ---